Marion Bartoli: 2005

-2006: First WTA title and top 20
+2006: First WTA Tour title and top 20

 In January 2006, Bartoli at 21 years of age won her first senior title at the Auckland Open in New Zealand, beating Vera Zvonareva in the final.
-She then lost in the second round of the first three Grand Slam events of the year (losing to Roberta Vinci in Australia, Jelena Janković at the French Open, and Karolina Šprem at Wimbledon, all in three sets), but she won her third career doubles title by capturing the ECM Prague Open with Shahar Pe'er in May.
+She then lost in the second round of the first three Grand Slam events of the year (losing to Roberta Vinci in Australia, Jelena Janković in Paris, and Karolina Šprem at Wimbledon, all in three sets), but she won her third career doubles title by capturing the ECM Prague Open with Shahar Pe'er in May.

-The North American summer hard-court season was very productive for Bartoli, as she reached the third round (and in some cases that meant the quarterfinals) of five of the seven tournaments she entered, including the US Open, where she again lost in the third round, this time to seventh-seeded Patty Schnyder.
+The North American summer hardcourt season was very productive for Bartoli, as she reached the third round (and in some cases that meant the quarterfinals) of five of the seven tournaments she entered, including the US Open, where she again lost in the third round, this time to seventh-seeded Patty Schnyder.
 The following week she beat Schnyder en route to her second final of the year in Bali, where she lost to world No. 5 Svetlana Kuznetsova.

-In October, Bartoli won her second WTA singles title at the Japan Open, beating Aiko Nakamura in the final.
-This was the first ever WTA final contested by two players using two-handed strokes on both the forehand and backhand.
+In October, Bartoli won her second singles title at the Japan Open, beating Aiko Nakamura in the final.
+This was the first ever WTA Tour-level final contested by two players using two-handed strokes on both the forehand and backhand.
 As a result of winning the title, Bartoli broke into the top 20 for the first time.
 In her last event of the year, she captured the Bell Challenge in Québec, defeating Olga Puchkova without losing a game in the final.

 Bartoli finished the year ranked world no. 17.
 Her record was 45–28, her best on tour so far.
 That consisted of 37–17 on hard courts, 4–6 on clay, 3–3 on grass, and 1–2 on carpet.
 She was 3–6 against top-10 players.